 Foxall supplied Jefferson with three main items: cast iron window sash, used in the all-weather passage and the Mulberry Row stable, cast iron fireplace backs, and cast iron stoves.
 Also, Foxall might have made some of the stew-holes in the kitchen.
 Jefferson did order 24 semi-circular cast iron sash from Foxall on November 12, 1806.
 Fourteen of these are in the all-weather passage, and an additional two are located in the stable at the end of Mulberry Row.
 The location of the remaining eight are unknown.
-Possible locations include other regions of the stable that no longer exist or possibly at Poplar Forest as construction there was going on at the time the sash was ordered.
-The fireplace inserts Jefferson received from Foxall were possibly ordered in person as no written order exists, however, a payment for these items, and an order for additional side pieces for these inserts do exist.
-The stoves Foxall proved for Jefferson are after a design that Jefferson provided according to the ideas of an Swedish nobleman, the Earl of Buchan.
-The stoves were very efficient providing more heat for the wood burned than a conventional fireplace or even a Ben Franklin stove.
+Possible locations include other regions of the stable that no longer exist or possibly Poplar Forest, as construction there was going on at the time the sash was ordered.
+The fireplace inserts Jefferson received from Foxall were possibly ordered in person as no written order exists; however, a payment for these items, and an order for additional side pieces for these inserts do exist.
+The stoves Foxall made for Jefferson are after a design that Jefferson provided according to the ideas of a Swedish nobleman, the Earl of Buchan.
+The stoves were very efficient, providing more heat for the wood burned than a conventional fireplace or even a Ben Franklin stove.

 Foxall also provided cast iron for the Capitol in Washington.
-Latrobe is somewhat critical of Foxall's work in several letters, yet concludes that there is no other person he would have do the work.
-He does say that his cannons are much better crafted than his peacetime work.
+Benjamin Latrobe is somewhat critical of Foxall's work in several letters, yet concludes that there is no other person he would have do the work.
+He does say that Foxall's cannons are much better crafted than his peacetime work.